richardeschloss/nuxt-stories/README.md

 > Nuxt stories module -- Painless storybooking for Nuxt

+Current status: bleeding-edge.
+Works ok for me, but may not be ready for primetime yet.

 ## Introduction

 Much respect goes to storybookjs.
 I really like their idea, however, when it came time to using storybook with Nuxt, I found myself running into several roadblocks and problems that this module intends to solve: